reggie1337/BlogMagic/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Using NextJS this is a simple blogger to run download the necessary npx npm run dev...